 When writing, it is imperative that you work closely with your advisor.
 You must also plan your timing carefully to make sure your committee has enough time to read your work.
 After you pass your defense and make any revisions required by committee members, you will email a copy of your thesis/dissertation (pdf file) with the abstract to the Graduate Studies Office (253B CHH).
-Include the thesis/dissertation preparation form signed by you and your advisor and two copies of the signature page (with advisor and, as appropriate, committee signatures in BLACK ink) on rag bond paper.
 The graduate coordinator checks the documents before forwarding them to the department chair for their signature.
 Make sure that there is sufficient time before the due date to make changes in format (if necessary).
 Your signed forms and thesis/dissertation can then be picked up from the Graduate Studies Office.
-Then, the forms and two copies of the thesis/dissertation on rag bond paper are turned in to the Dean's office (108 Bowman); the Graduate Studies office does this.
 After this is done you are able to upload your thesis or dissertation into OhioLink.